cockroachdb/docs/releases/index-cockroachcloud.md

 toc: true
 ---

-CockroachCloud [supports](../cockroachcloud/upgrade-policy.html) the latest major version of CockroachDB and the version immediately preceding it.
+CockroachCloud supports the latest major version of CockroachDB and the version immediately preceding it.
 All clusters are subject to automatic upgrades to the latest supported minor version.
-When a new major version is available, [CockroachCloud Admins](../cockroachcloud/console-access-management.html#console-admin) will be able to [start an upgrade directly from the CockroachCloud Console](../cockroachcloud/upgrade-to-v20.2.html).
 [CockroachCloud Free (beta)](../cockroachcloud/quickstart.html) clusters are subject to automatic upgrades for both minor and major releases.

+For more information, see the [CockroachCloud Upgrade Policy](../cockroachcloud/upgrade-policy.html).

 <table class="release-table">
   <thead>